* UPDATED DECEMBER 2021 *

 Mogzilla Mogzilla are an independent publishing company with educational links, currently looking for historical fiction only for age 6-15 years.
 They ask for proposals to be emailed and they will then request the manuscript if they are interested, either by post or in pdf form, so don’t send them a manuscript unless you have had a proposal accepted.

-Tango Books Ltd – WEBSITE UNDER CONSTRUCTION – Tango publish novelty books for age 1-8 with an international element.
+Tango Books Ltd – NOT CURRENTLY CONSIDERING SUBMISSIONS BUT KEEP AN EYE ON THE SITE – Tango publish novelty books for age 1-8 with an international element.
 They accept manuscripts by post or email and you should include the full text up to 1000 words and a brief author biography.
 You should hear back from them within a month.

 Walker Books A big name in the picture book publishing world, Walker don’t generally accept unsolicited work, but what they will accept is illustrated manuscripts – so if you are a writer/illustrator you have an opportunity to submit.
 Use the email address given to send the whole document as an attachment using Word for the text and jpegs or pdfs for the pictures.
 You can also submit by post with a dummy copy and/or typed manuscript but do not send original pictures, only copies.
 They will only respond if interested.